gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 |fizz| |FIZZ| |fIzZ| |FiZZ|
 ```

 When `'ignorecase'` and `'smartcase'` are both on, search patterns that contain an upper case characters are handled as though `'ingorecase'` is off.
-In other words, the search pattern is case-sensitive.
+In other words the search pattern is case-sensitive.

 ```vim
 /fIzZ